tiny-dancer/notes/runiac_origin_story.md.1.md

 - **_No pipeline code_** necessary to add new features
 - Changes can be easily and reliably tested from a **_local environment_**

-We knew we had to
+We knew we had to find a way to avoid writing pipeline code when adding new infrastracture,

 ## Runiac